 Diablo 3, for all its terribleness on release in 2012, has actually developed into a pretty good game over the last year or two.
 I give a lot of credit to the dev team for pushing through and making something good out of a project that could have easily been abandoned.
-Since the 2014 release of “Reaper of Souls” and the introduction of Seasons, I’ve logged in each Season had a blast creating a new character, finding the best items, and slaying demons with a few of my buddies.
+Since the 2014 release of “Reaper of Souls”, I’ve logged in each Season and had a blast creating a new character, finding the best items, and slaying demons with a few of my buddies.
 It’s pretty impressive that Diablo 3 can call me back at all, considering how it initially violated the franchise that I loved so much.

 As someone who lived through the full spectrum of botting and duping in Diablo 2, I find that idea ridiculous.
 Even if trading was bad for the game (it’s not), it wouldn’t get rid of botting.
 There’s no practical way to remove botting from an ARPG.
 The genre’s randomised design directly rewards time spent over anything else, which encourages botting, and the simple gameplay makes creating bots easy.